 Hiring managers have seen those cliches ad nauseam and they will show that you have not put any original thought into your cover letter.

 Formatting Your Cover Letter

-Use a basic block style format that is easy to follow.
-Don’t use fancy fonts or excessive highlighting, bolding or underlining.
+Use a basic block-style format that is easy to follow.
+Take a look at some examples.
+Don’t use fancy fonts or excessive highlighting, bolding, or underlining.
 Arial, Calibri, and Times New Roman are classics for a reason.

 Introduction: Why you are applying for the job.

 Fit: Why you are the exact candidate the hiring manager is looking for.
 No one wants to read what you have done; they want to understand what you have achieved.
 It’s also important to show that you will fit in with the company’s culture.